 Summer visitors should be prepared for the incredible abundance of tiny green midges and thick algae in much of the lake, especially by mid- to late summer.

-When to Fish in Klamath Lake
+When to Fish Trout

 There are fishing options here year-round, but due to the lakes’ unique conditions being in the right place during the proper season is just about everything here.